 - The amount you repay each month will stay the same for the fixed term, regardless of what happens to interest rates.

-- We offer fixed rate mortgages over 2, 3 or 5 year periods.
+- We offer fixed rate mortgages over a range of periods.
 At the end of the fixed rate period your mortgage will revert to the HSBC Standard Variable rate or HSBC Buy to Let Standard Variable rate unless you successfully apply for another product (e.g. another fixed-rate or tracker mortgage).

 - An Early Repayment Charge (ERC) applies to some of our products.
 As long as you do not exceed your annual overpayment allowance during a year when the ERC applies, you can make as many overpayments as you like within that year.
 If you exceed your annual overpayment allowance, the ERC will be charged on the amount you have repaid over the allowance.